samlaf/samlaf.github.io/_posts/2025-08-22-doublezero.md

 ### Why?

 There are a lot of why questions that come to mind when thinking of DoubleZero.
-Their docs are state 2 [benefits](https://docs.malbeclabs.com/#benefits):
+Their docs state 2 [benefits](https://docs.malbeclabs.com/#benefits):
 1. "inbound transactions can be edge-filtered in a non-discretionary way at the network contributor hardware level (i.e. removal of spam and duplicates) prior to being sent over to users (e.g., blockchain nodes) of the DoubleZero network."
 2. "outbound messages are routed more directly and prioritized to improve efficiency."